This post may contain affiliate links. Please read my affiliate policy.

 Organic vs Non-Organic Smoothie Ingredients

 While I try to buy organic ingredients for my smoothies, it’s not always possible or in the budget.
-So I use EWG’s Dirty Dozen guide to know which produce should be organic if possible.
+So I use EWG’s dirty dozen list to know which produce should be organic if possible.

 2 glasses of blueberry smoothie with paper straws.